 Each Site is Unique

 Each of Oregon’s marine reserves is unique.
 They are different shapes and sizes.
 They have distinct habitats and biological characteristics.
 They each experienced different types and levels of fishing before closure.
-And, the demographics of the coastal towns and communities most closely tied to each site are different.
+The demographics and socioeconomic characteristics of the coastal towns and communities most closely tied to each site are different.

 These unique features mean we will likely see different conservation outcomes and different impacts to people and communities at each site.